 To make things even more elaborate, adding the 10 sepiroth and 22 lines together makes 32, the number of Masonic degrees and the number of Kabbalistic paths to wisdom.

-We’re big believers in using something familiar as a metaphor that introduces and piques interest in something new.
+I’m a big believers in using the familiar as a metaphor that introduces and piques interest in the unfamiliar.
 And the folks at the Somerset Tourism Bureau in the UK tend to agree — so they created this wonderful Heritage Touring Map based on the London Tube Map, featuring seven thoughtfully curated “lines” of tourist attractions and must-sees.

 Every year, Japanese-Swiss design studio Information Architects maps the web’s biggest influencers, subway-style.
 The project’s latest installment, Web Trend Map 4, is an absolute masterpiece of design, data visualization, and digital anthropology — which, in fact, has enjoyed a level of viralness deeming it worthy of being on the map itself.